WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ## 2022 03 10 | Continue
 Completed warmup and walk through with jQuery FAQ ex.
 Opened up the Ls to AJAX.

+### 2230 | Just too Busy
+I really don't have time to write about all the things I'm doing today... both coding and life circumstances.
+I am currently focussing on the APIs, AJAX, Bootstrap, CSS, JS and JSON (to name a few things).
+Finished the Ajax Store inventory Ex.
+It looks really plain in the browser.
+However, there was a lot I needed to do on the 'inside' to make it look as clean as possible.

 ---